 Depending on the type of dangerous drug lawsuit you file, any number of parties can be held responsible.

-Manufacturers are often the party held liable in lawsuits related to dangerous drugs.
+Manufacturers are often the party held liable in lawsuits.
 The reason is that the manufacturer has the bulk of responsibility for creating a safe drug for consumers.
 Contamination or mishaps could result in life-altering consequences for those taking the drugs.

 Doctors, nurses, and even pharmacists can also be held responsible in a dangerous drug lawsuit.
 They could be liable for a failure to warn if they did not inform the patient of potentially dangerous side effects.